This post is in partnership with Kroger.

 What is the best rice to use for horchata?

-I personally prefer using long grain white rice for the most authentic flavor.
-This rice flavor is neutral letting the cinnamon and strawberries shine.
+I personally prefer using neutral-flavored long-grain white rice for the most authentic flavor, letting the cinnamon and strawberries shine.

 Absolutely!
 Remember this Horchata Margarita?
 Add two ounces of tequila or rum to individual glasses of strawberry horchata and stir.
 Salud!